 Remember the other day when I was obsessing over the sugar-free maple-flavored syrup I found?
 Well, I’m still completely enamored.
 Right off the bat, I feel like I should say that not only are they not sponsoring me, but I doubt they even know I exist.
 This obsession is of my own volition and is being fueled by the fact that sugaring season is upon us here in New England, and all I can think about is maple.
 Yeah, this isn’t going to be the last maple-flavored recipe.
 Sorry to those of you who aren’t super into it.
 Anyway, I was thinking this morning that what would really hit the spot is a nice piece of vegan keto smoked maple tempeh, and now that I have the maple syrup that is more than within reach.

-First off, this syrup isn’t the only sugar-free maple syrup out there.
+First off, this syrup from Lakanto isn’t the only sugar-free maple syrup out there.
 There are definitely a few brands, but this is the only one I’ve tried, and the only one I can vouch for.
 Second, yes this is soy, and I’m sorry for those of you avoiding soy.
 I promise to post some soy-free recipes in the near future!